 The anatomical awareness and self-care techniques will benefit anyone who desires to connect with and care for the pelvic bowl.
 We will work directly with muscle tension patterns and with scar tissue from trauma, childbirth, and surgery.
 This workshop is you if you:

-- Desire to learn the muscles and ligaments of the pelvic bowl (this is advanced anatomy) and desire to connect with the energetics of the pelvic bowl
+- Desire to learn the muscles and ligaments of the pelvic bowl and/or desire to connect with the energetics of the pelvic bowl

 - Have pain in your low back, hips, or lower limbs